Hramchenko/diffusion_distiller/README.md

 ## How to distillate your own diffusion model?

-To distillate an arbitrary diffusion model:
+To optimize an arbitrary diffusion model:
 1. Save pretrained checkpoint with command like: `torch.save({"G": model.state_dict(), "n_timesteps": num_timesteps, "time_scale": 1.0},`, where `G` should contain your model parameters, `n_timesteps` - number of model diffusion steps, and `time_scale` should be set to `1.0`.
 Note: it is assumed that the model uses DDPM cosine time schedule and can predict `v` for example, using `x` and `eps`, otherwise you can retrain a model with `train.py` script.
 2. Make a script like `celeba_u.py` with `make_model` - function that creates model and `make_dataset` - train dataset creator.